The Work Room

 Fiction, Nonfiction

-Sarah Manguso is the author of nine books of fiction, nonfiction, and poetry.
+Sarah Manguso is the author of ten books of fiction, nonfiction, and poetry.
 Her books are frequently described as crossing, blurring, or reinventing genres.

 To receive an estimate, please register and pay the initial $250 for one hour of work.
 Sarah will provide notes and line edits on the first few pages of your manuscript, along with an estimate for the full job.